chawinkk/chawinkk/README.md

 You can also call me K. I'm a self-taught passionate FrontEnd developer from Thailand :thailand:

 Part-time Bs.
-Computer Science student >>open for opportunities💥 🌈
+Computer Science student >>open for all challenging 💥 🌈

 -----